THE TURNING POINT OF THE FIRST ANGLO-SIKH WAR COMES AT ALIWAL; AS SIR HARRY SMITH FIGHTS THE PERFECT BATTLE, AND THE 16th LANCERS RIDE TO GLORY.

 Artillery: 2 field batteries and 2 eight-inch howitzers.

 The Sikhs had taken up a strong position just south of the Sutlej; their 4 mile-long line running along a low ridge and anchored on either flank by the villages of Bhundri (Bhoondree) and Aliwal.
-Ranjodh Singh’s army had also been reinforced days earlier by the arrival of the highly-trained Avitabile Regiment , trained in the most modern European methods by Italian mercenary-adventurer, Paolo Avitabile .
-The formidable Khalsa forces awaiting Smith at Aliwal numbered 20,000 men and 70 guns.
+Ranjodh Singh’s army had also been reinforced, including days earlier by the arrival of the highly-trained Avitabile Regiment , well-drilled in the most modern European military methods by Italian mercenary-adventurer, Paolo Avitabile .
+Ranjodh Singh’s formidable forces awaiting Smith at Aliwal now numbered 20,000 men and 70 guns.

 Smith began his advance upon the Sikh position at daybreak on the 28th of January, 1846.
 His cavalry led the approach, in contiguous columns of regimental squadrons; closely supported by their horse artillery in the intervals.
 The infantry followed at some distance, also in contiguous columns of brigades with the foot artillery in the intervals.
-The British advanced over the 6 intervening miles, reaching the battlefield where the Sikhs were awaiting them at 10AM.
-Throughout the march the troops maintained their formations and arrived in good order.
+The British advanced over the 6 intervening miles, reaching the battlefield at 10am, where the Khalsa was prepared and awaiting them.
+Throughout the march the troops maintained their formations and arrived in surprisingly good order.

-Smith deployed his forces.
-As his army deployed, Smith rode closer to the Sikh position with his staff.
+Smith deployed his forces, while riding closer to the Sikh position with his staff for a personal reconnoiter.
 From a rooftop in a tiny hamlet between the opposing lines, he observed that the enemy positions.
-Smith noted that though the river, running behind and parallel to their line protected the Sikh rear from direct attack; it also cramped their rear area, preventing the Sikh command from posting reserves behind their line or moving forces to reinforce endangered sections.
+Smith noted that though the river, running behind and parallel to their line, protected the Sikh rear from direct attack it also cramped their rear area, preventing the Sikh command from posting reserves behind their line or moving forces to reinforce endangered sections.
 In the event they were forced to give ground or make a general retreat, the river might prove a deadly obstacle.

-Smith formed his army with his infantry in line, with the cavalry in echeloned back on either flank and to the rear of the infantry; and with the artillery massed on the right and center and left.
+Smith formed his army with his infantry in line and his cavalry echeloned back on either flank and to the rear of the infantry; and with the artillery massed on the right and center and left.
 With drums beating and bugles calling out, the well-ordered lines of British and sepoy regiments began their advance.

-The battle began with the Sikh batteries opening fire at 600 yards.
+The battle formally commenced with the Sikh batteries opening fire at 600 yards.